+[Po-kai:revised

+Usage of “might” does not align with the “shall” statement.
+The baseline also does not use “might” to explain the “shall” statement of transmitting WUR Beacon frame as the next frame.

+NOTE 1(Ed)—To achieve this requirement, the AP suspends any pending transmissions until the beacon has been transmitted.
+In the case of a DTIM, the AP also suspends any pending individually addressed transmissions until any pending group addressed transmissions have been performed (see 11.2.3.4 (TIM types)).

+We move the note after the “shall” statement of transmitting WUR Beacon frame as the next frame.

+]

 P123.49 change “A WUR non-AP STA shall identify the appropriate WIGTK and associated state based on the Key ID subfield of the received protected broadcast or group addressed FL WUR Wake-up frames.
 If no such WIGTK exists, silently drop the frame and terminate BIP processing for this reception.” to “A WUR non-AP STA shall identify the appropriate WIGTK and associated state based on the Key ID subfield of the received protected broadcast or group addressed FL WUR Wake-up frames.
 If no such WIGTK exists, the WUR non-AP STA shall silently drop the frame and terminate BIP processing for this reception.”

+[Po-kai:accepted]

 P126.6 change “NOTE 1—Before the adjusted value of the received partial TSF timestamp is set as the value of bit position 9 to 16 of the temporary timestamp, the temporary timestamp may be further compensated for a clock drift offset between the WUR AP and the WUR non-AP STA, which is determined by multiplying the estimated clock drift by the time between receiving the latest TSF from the WUR AP and the time at which the WUR frame is received from the WUR AP, where the estimated clock draft is determined based on two or more received TSF values from the WUR AP and comparing these to the internal TSF at the WUR non-AP STA.” to “NOTE 1—Before the adjusted value of the received partial TSF timestamp is set as the value of bit position 9 to 16 of the temporary timestamp, the temporary timestamp can be further compensated for a clock drift offset between the WUR AP and the WUR non-AP STA, which is determined by multiplying the estimated clock drift by the time between receiving the latest TSF from the WUR AP and the time at which the WUR frame is received from the WUR AP, where the estimated clock draft is determined based on two or more received TSF values from the WUR AP and comparing these to the internal TSF at the WUR non-AP STA.”

+[Po-kai:revised

+Change “may” to “might”.

+]